 This chapter describes screens for features you can add to the NAS by installing packages.
-See Section 16.4 on page 207 for how to manage packages.
+See Section 7.5 on page 161 for how to manage packages.

-- Use the NFS screen (Section 18.3 on page 247) to configure the Network File System (NFS) settings of your NAS. - Use the TFTP Server screen (Section 18.4 on page 250) to configure the NAS to accept log files from TFTP clients. - Use the pyLoad screen (Section 18.5 on page 251) to configure the NAS so you can have it manage your downloads including those from one-click hosting sites. - Use ownCloud (Section 18.6 on page 251) to store, synchronize, and share files, photos, calendars, and more with computers and mobile devices using an ownCloud client. - Use Memopal (Section 18.7 on page 254) to back up files on the NAS to your Memopal online backup and storage account. - Use the GoogleDriveClient screens (Section 18.8 on page 256) to synchronize local NAS shares or folders and Google Drive accounts.
+- Use the NFS screen (Section 11.3 on page 228) to configure the Network File System (NFS) settings of your NAS. - Use the TFTP Server screen (Section 11.4 on page 231) to configure the NAS to accept log files from TFTP clients. - Use the pyLoad screen (Section 11.5 on page 231) to configure the NAS so you can have it manage your downloads including those from one-click hosting sites. - Use ownCloud (Section 11.6 on page 232) to store, back up, synchronize, and share files, photos, calendars, and more with computers and mobile devices using an ownCloud client. - Use Memopal (Section 11.7 on page 235) to back up files on the NAS to your Memopal online backup and storage account.